LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

 ```
-##Normally, the default output is in a table form, but with the DefaultView we can directly specify that the results should be displayed in a grid
 #defaultView:ImageGrid
+#  Normally, the default output is a table, but with the DefaultView we can directly specify that the results should be   displayed in a grid

 SELECT ?item ?itemLabel ?itemPic
 #  Show me the item, label and the picture of it.